exquilibrium/payday2-mods/Berserker Perk Deck/README.txt

 Damaging enemies increases Swan Song duration by 0.7 second and additional 0.025 seconds for each armor tier above 2-Piece Suit.
 0.5 seconds cooldown

-(Swan Song duration can not increase above your maximum Swan Song duration.)
+(Swan Song duration can not increase above your maximum Swan Song duration.
+Each time you go down gained Swan Song duration reduced by 1%)

 -------------------------------------------------- 5
 You gain ##45%## chance to automatically revive during bleedout.